influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/working/template_tasks.md

 ## Define a new task and provide variable values
 Now define a task using the template to trigger an alert on CPU usage.
-Pass variable values into the template using simple JSON file.
+Pass variable values into the template using a simple JSON file.

 _**Example: A JSON variable file**_
 ```json